hazelcast/management-center-docker/README.md

 ## Configuring management center inside you custome Docker image
 [Configuring management center inside you custome Docker image]: #configuring-management-center-inside-you-custome-docker-image

-If you are creating Docker imange with `hazelcast/management-center` as a base image and want to make additional configuration using `mc-conf.sh` you have to specify `--home=${MC_DATA}` flag for each `mc-conf` command.
-That makes sure that `mc-conf` stores data to the same folder that management-center will use at runtime
+If you create Docker image with `hazelcast/management-center` as a base image and want to make additional configuration using `mc-conf.sh` you have to specify `--home="${MC_DATA}"` flag for each `mc-conf` command.
+That makes sure that `mc-conf` stores data to the same directory that management-center will use at runtime.

 For example: